kinde-oss/kinde-typescript-sdk/README.md

   state?: string;
 }
 ```
-In addition it must be noted that as in the `registration` method above interally
+In addition it must be noted that as in the `registration` method above internally
 this method will also set the `start_page` query parameter to `'registration'`.
 in the resulting URL.